 In times of stress, the adage “cluttered space, cluttered mind” rings truer than ever.
 Take a look at your living and working environments.
 Are they the kind of places that would enable you to feel the way you want to feel?

 Let’s face it: cleaning is difficult when you’re stressed.
 But when your house is messy, it’s hard to de-stress.
 Cleaning is essential for a de-stressed mind, but it doesn’t necessarily mean that you have to move it to the top of your to-do list and add to your stress (remember: the aim is to de-clutter!)
-This might be a good time to seek out the help that is readily available from professional cleaners, such as Absolute Domestics.
+This might be a good time to seek out the help that is readily available from professional cleaners.

 Take Time for You

 Making time for yourself is important for de-cluttering your emotional space.
 Think about how you want to feel.
 Now, make the time to do things that will introduce a little of that feeling into your life.
 A walk, a bubble bath, a coffee date with a friend… try out anything that you think could contribute positive emotions to your life.